32blit/32blit-sdk/docs/contributing.md

 ---
 ---

-## Merging into official Head repo
+## Merging into the official Head repo

 Log into github.com.

-On your 32blit-beta clone repo, click the "Pull request" tab.
+On your "32blit-beta" clone repo, click the "Pull request" tab.

 Next, click the "New pull request" button.